A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Proofs

 \subsection{Proof of the estimate \eqref{eq:apriori_crack}}

-We sketch out the proof here for the sake of brevity of presentation.
+Here we provide a sketch of the proof of the estimate \eqref{eq:apriori_crack}.
 We admit that the details including the analysis of the elastic field induced by crack geometries as well as the stability analysis, appear to be considerably challenging, which will be investigated rigorously in our future work.
 See \cite{2019-crackbif} for some recent advances in this direction. \begin{proof} The main idea is to adapt the proof of \cite[Theorem 3.4]{2021-qmmm3} to crack by employing the fact that the far-field predictor for crack decays as $|D u_0(\ell)|\lesssim |\ell|^{-0.5}$ \cite{2019-crackbif}.
 According to the proof shown in \cite[Appendix A]{2021-qmmm3}, for any $v \in \Admu^{\rm H}$, we have the following consistency estimate

 where $T^{\rm H}$ is the mapping from $\Admu$ to $\Admu^{\rm H}$.
-In our setting, we have $K=1$.
+In our setting, we choose $K=1$.
 Hence, we can roughly obtain the estimate \eqref{eq:apriori_crack} by combining the decay estimate for crack with a suitable stability analysis. \end{proof}